ravi-kumar7/documentation/docs/middleware/android-sdk.md

 <string name="finbox_appbar_title">My App</string>
 ```

-3. SDK fonts can be customized to match the parent application.
+3. SDK fonts can be customised to match the parent application.
 The SDK used 3 main fonts as mentioned below:

 ```xml
 <style name="FBLendingAppTheme.FinBox.TextPrimary" parent="TextAppearance.AppCompat">